linetools/linetools/docs/scripts.rst

 There are a number of scripts, many of which are GUIs, provided with linetools.
-As regards the GUIs we warn that Mac users will need to set their matplotlib to something other than MaxOSX.
+As regards the GUIs we warn again that Mac users will need to set their matplotlib to something other than MacOSX.
 See
 `backends <http://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__.

 lt_xspec